TosbackCgusBridge-Bot/CGUs-versions/Chicagotribune/Privacy Policy.md

 **How we protect information.**

-We have implemented reasonable administrative, technical, and physical security measures to protect against the loss, misuse and alteration of your information.
+We have implemented reasonable administrative, technical, and physical security measures to protect against the unauthorized access, destruction or alteration of your information.
 Despite our best efforts, however, no security measures are completely impenetrable.

 **Linked sites and advertisements.**